Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 excerpt: "Topic Stamps:
  1) Getting my biases out of the way:
  2) On the nature of other people’s bias:
- 3) Argument 1: You Can’t keep your cake,& eat it,both
+ 3) Argument 1: You Can’t keep your cake,& eat it,both:
  4) Argument #2: No evil?
  5) Possible Counter-arguments:
  ... "